inrialearninglab/ai4t/docs/O1-Mooc/general-presentation/0-1-what-does-this-mooc-offer-us/0-1-1-3-why-this-course-in-european-context.en.md

 # What is in this Course?

+This training on Artificial Intelligence for teachers and school leaders is developed and experimented at the European level in 5 countries: France, Ireland, Italy, Luxembourg, and Slovenia.

-The objectives of this training, developed at the European level have several layers:
+Its objectives have several layers:

 -   To demystify and understand AI;